vanJker/princeton-algorithms/README.md

 ```

 ### Project 3: Collinear
+*General*:
 1. For Comparable's compareTo() and Comparator's compare(), if not all operators
 are integers, don't use subtraction and then cast to int (which will cause
 small real number (positive or negative) to be zero).
+2. Don't mutate argument array's content.

+*FastCollinearPoints*:
-2. In fast solution, build a copy of array since sort is inplace.
+1. Build a copy of array (since sort is inplace) for correct interation.
-3. In fast solution, make use of stability of sort to avoid invalid segments.
+2. Make use of stability of sort to avoid invalid segments.
-4. In fast solution, if your number of collinear segments is less, consider
-all points are collinear.
+3. If your number of collinear segments is less, consider all points are collinear.
-5. Don't mutate argument array's content.

 ### Project 4: 8 Puzzle
 *Board*: